-- a. the remaining coverage; and - b. the incurred claims, comprising the FCF related to past service allocated to the group at the reporting date
+- a. the remaining coverage; and - b. the incurred claims, comprising the FCF related to past service allocated to the group at the reporting date v Measurement (continued)

-NOTES TO THE INTERIM CONDENSED FINANCIAL INFORMATION FOR THE THREE-MONTH AND SIX-MONTH PERIODS ENDED 30 JUNE 2023
+NOTES TO THE INTERIM CONDENSED FINANCIAL INFORMATION FOR THE THREE-MONTH AND NINE-MONTH PERIODS ENDED 30 SEPTEMBER 2023